jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/reinstalling-a-subcloud-with-redfish-platform-management-service.rst

        This will reinstall the subcloud.
 All applications and data on the subcloud will be lost.

+       Any records of |FPGA| device image updates on the subcloud will be lost.
+       You will need to reapply the |FPGA| device image update orchestration procedure.
+For more information, see :ref:`Device Image Update Orchestration
+       <device-image-update-orchestration>`.

     Please type ``reinstall`` to confirm: reinstall

     Any other input will abort the reinstallation.

 #.
-In the Central Cloud, monitor the progress of the subcloud installation
+In the Central cloud, monitor the progress of the subcloud installation
     and bootstrapping by viewing the deploy status field of the dcmanager subcloud list command.